nawabahmadreshi/documentation/pages/third-party-integrations/responsys.md

 After your Branch Account Manager enables remote deep linking functionality, the remote configuration page will be unlocked.
 On this page, you or your Branch Account Manager can input settings to control a custom deep link remotely.
 {% endprotip %}

-2. Ensure compatibility on iOS 9+ with Responsys
+{% caution title="Ensure compatibility on iOS 9+ with Responsys" %}
 In most cases deep linking on iOS 9+ devices requires Apple’s Universal Link technology.
 Branch will provide you with almost everything you need, but Responsys will have to host an apple-app-site-association file over a secure connection for the click tracking domain.

 Don’t worry, your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) will help you with this step as well.
+{% endcaution %}

-## On-Going Use
+## On-going use

 Once you’ve completed the one time setup steps, it’s time to send your first email.